-The number eleven flitted into my thoughts as unheralded as the Goshawk which had glided through the dense foliage above my tent, searching for some careless bulbul to feed its two youngsters in a nearby nest.
+The thoughts flitted into my musings as unheralded as the Goshawk which glided through the dense foliage above my tent, searching for some careless bulbul to feed its two youngsters in a nearby nest.

-However with Musekela’s six men stick back from a patrol sweep down the Kafue, today was going to be a theory day.
+The reverie reflected my mental mulling on some training I was schedule to give to a scout team later that morning.
+With a six man team back from a patrol down the Kafue, today was going to be a theory day.

-To be effective, the scouts I was training needed to operate as a team.
+The scouts needed to operate as a team.
 But was six the optimum size?
 Why not eleven?
-Was eleven only when confrontation was expected.
+Was eleven only in the fface of confrontation?

-So far the poachers in this part of Africa were not as aggressive as those in East Africa, and there wasn’t yet the need for eleven man sticks.
+Thus far the poachers here were not as aggressive as those in East Africa; there wasn’t yet the need for eleven man teams.
 But was that about to change?

-Maybe if there was time later in the afternoon I would give tips on evidence photography.
-After all, law-enforcement may as well get some use from the ubiquitous cell phone of modernity, which has given such a boost to the poachers, when it came to avoiding the police once they had left the park and were transporting their spoils.
+If there was time in the afternoon I would give tips on evidence photography.
+Law-enforcement may as well get some use from the ubiquitous cell phone.
+It would be a way of giveing a boost to the good guys instead of the bad, who used the same toold to communicate to avoid the authorities outside the park when transporting their spoils.

-As I sat I also thought about each member of the particular stick I would be instructing.
+I also thought about each member of the team I would be instructing.
 To be successful with my duties, it behooved me to learn the nature and talents of each team member.
-Who was most capable of writing a comprehensive report.
-Who was the best tracker, the best evidence gatherer.
+Who was capable of writing a comprehensive report?
+Who was the best tracker, the best evidence gatherer?

 Much of this training was basic, but even basic training in crime scene preservation would go a long way to getting a conviction to stick on any detained poacher.

-While driving the half hour from my camp to the scout base adjacent to the Lubungu pontoon, my thoughts mostly focused on mentally preparing myself for the instruction I would be giving.
+Finishing the coffee and dousing the fire I got ready to drive the half hour from my camp to the scout base near the pontoon.
+While driving my thoughts focused on mentally preparing myself for the instruction I would give.

-As usual the theoretical lessons were conducted under the scruffy thatch roof of a large open sided structure in front of three squat featureless buildings.
-These serve as the patrol base for the roster stick doing the area patrolling.
+As usual the theoretical lessons were conducted under the scruffy thatch roof of a large open structure in front of three squat featureless buildings.
+These serve as the patrol base for the roster team doing the area patrolling.

 “I hear you had some drama yesterday” he said without even bothering to extend a greeting.